seansissman/greenphire/README.md

 Use
 ---
 In a terminal, from the project directory run:
-'python greenphire.py'
+`python greenphire.py`

-During the initial execution a file named 'favorite_numbers.db' will be created.
+During the initial execution a file named `favorite_numbers.db` will be created.
 This file stores the history of the numbers entered as an SQLite database.
 To clear this history, simply delete the file.